ntch2000/employee-tracker/README.md

 - Add Role
 - Update Employee Role

-A walkthrough video on how to use this application can be found at [Employee Tracker Application]().
+A walkthrough video on how to use this application can be found at [Employee Tracker Application](https://drive.google.com/file/d/16h5vmM7WPHC4JBW2TjfyuqetDqU-joPb/view?usp=sharing).

 ## Credits

-- Peter Colella Was a great help to me on this project as he helped me understand async/await functions.
+- Peter Colella was a great help to me on this project as he helped me understand async/await functions.
+- Stanley Lewis helped me understand promises to help make my functions to obtain id's work properly.